Detroit Lakes, Minnesota: In popular culture

-Detroit Lakes is referred to in the author John Steinbeck's book, 'Travels with Charley, depicting his 1960 road trip across the United States with his dog, Charley.
-In the novel, Steinbeck purports to have passed through and stayed the night near Detroit Lakes.
+In John Steinbeck's book Travels with Charley, depicting his 1960 road trip across the U.S. with his dog, Charley, Steinbeck passes through and stays the night near Detroit Lakes.

-A postcard depicting the Fairyland Cottages in Detroit Lakes appear in the opening credits of the 1983 movie National Lampoon's Vacation, though the cabins no longer stand as they were destroyed in May 2008 by the Detroit Lakes Fire Department, in a training exercise.
+A postcard depicting the Fairyland Cottages in Detroit Lakes appears in the opening credits of the 1983 movie National Lampoon's Vacation.
+The cabins were destroyed in 2008 by the Detroit Lakes Fire Department, in a training exercise.
 It is now home to a condominium complex.

-A fictional version of Detroit Lakes' courthouse and rural countryside is featured in Ali Selim's 2006 independent film Sweet Land, a love story revolving around a German immigrant's settlement in rural Becker County, Minnesota in the aftermath of World War I. The scene was filmed in Montevideo, Minnesota.
+A fictional version of Detroit Lakes's courthouse and rural countryside appears in Ali Selim's 2006 film Sweet Land, about a German immigrant's settlement in Becker County in the aftermath of World War I. The scene was filmed in Montevideo, Minnesota.

-The late Ed Schultz, former MSNBC anchor of the eponymous Ed show, often taped or broadcast his show live from a studio in Detroit Lakes.
+Ed Schultz, former MSNBC anchor of The Ed Show, often taped or broadcast his show live from a studio in Detroit Lakes.

-The 2016 Netflix documentary, The Seventh Fire, exposing gang culture on American Indian Reservations, was filmed on location in Detroit Lakes, surrounding towns, and the nearby White Earth Indian Reservation.
+The 2016 Netflix documentary The Seventh Fire, about gang culture on American Indian reservations, was filmed in Detroit Lakes, surrounding towns, and the nearby White Earth Indian Reservation.

-A popular YouTube channel named CBOYSTV films and is Headquartered at nearby Cormorant Lake (8 Miles East of Detroit Lake).
-CBoysTV is an American comedy and motorsports channel consisting of 5 guys.
-Their channel has amassed over 1 million subscribers.
+The popular YouTube channel CBOYSTV films is headquartered at Cormorant Lake, eight miles east of Detroit Lake.
+CBoysTV is a comedy and motorsports channel with over 1 million subscribers.